adtrak-core/adtrak-components-frontend/components/gallery/gallery-02/README.md

 - Go to the Wordpress Admin panel

-- Got to Custom Fields > Tools and import your acf file
+- Go to Custom Fields > Tools and import your acf file
 - - This will create a Gallery Carousel field on each "page" of your website with a fallback in the "Site Options" page

 - Go to Site Options and add images to the Gallery Carousel